 As holidays in New York City go, few rival the scope of Halloween.
-Our 2018 Halloween Fun Guide overflows with parades, FREE fun, and trick-or-treating spots in each of the five boroughs, and Wednesday, October 31, remains the main event when kids score all the candy a parent can responsibly "test" once young trick or treaters have collapsed at bedtime.
+Our 2019 Halloween Fun Guide overflows with parades, FREE fun, and trick-or-treating spots in each of the five boroughs, and Thursday, October 31 is the main event when kids score all the candy a parent can responsibly "test" once young trick or treaters have collapsed at bedtime.

 Some things are certain: Both the trick or treating in Tribeca and the Park Slope Civic Council Children's Halloween Parade will be packed with amazing costumes.
-BAM's annual BAMboo! block party will again treat kids to dancing and bounce-house jumping, and the Gravesend Inn Haunted Hotel will happily scare your tween or teen.
-But be sure to check out some new fun stuff, too, like the Haunted Musical Trick-or-Treat at the Brooklyn Conservatory of Music or the sweet kids costume contest at Harlem's Sugar Hill Creamery (FREE ice cream to the winners!).
+The annual BAMboo! block party will again treat kids to dancing and bounce-house jumping, and the Gravesend Inn Haunted Hotel will happily scare your tween or teen.
+But be sure to check out some new fun stuff, too, like the Monster Mash dance party on Myrtle Avenue or the BioBus Afterschool Science Hour in Harlem.

 Whatever you decide to do on October 31, arrive early and expect crowds.
 For the best ways to plan an epic Halloween night with your NYC kids, scroll on.
 Most of our picks are FREE or inexpensive.